maledorak/single-token-words/README.md

-# Single token words
+# Single token words and names

-This project is to find all the words that can be encoded by a single token in different LLM tokenizers.
+This project is to find all the words and english first names that can be encoded by a single token in different LLM tokenizers.

 Useful if you want to map some large text chunks before sending to LLM.